 The multi‐disciplinary aspect of the group was a great catalyst for different ways of thinking about a subject in this case the wildness of urban spaces, and was found very useful by many of the OCA participants.

 As an educator I’m interested in asking questions but also listening, I see myself as someone who makes connections and points stuff out, a conduit of sorts.
 This thinking is established in my ongoing blog which acts as a reflective tool, supporting my thinking and making process.

 #weareoca will feature updates from staff members across the month of September – I will personally be trying the ‘night owl’ (take a break from social media after 6pm each night) after an unsurprising check on my usage via an app-monitoring tool.
 We’d love you to join us – let us know how you fared on the quiz and share which plan you’ll be doing!

 As part of the #weareoca30 campaign we are having creative conversations with some of our tutors.
-Watch and listen to OCA Photography tutor Les Monaghan below answering questions from students.
+Watch and listen to OCA Programme Leader for Textiles, Rebecca Fairley, answering questions from students.

 For a lot of people, Thursday 16 August, may have been one of the most stressful and anxious experiences of their lives.
 Finding out what all the hard work you’ve put into over the last two years has come to, and trying to make the best decision for the future.
 If you’re in that place, unsure what to do, but know you want to study creative arts, get in touch with us.